 If you are specifying managed settings in the Portal Policy Manager using the Policy Type Editor for Preferences, there are separate attributes for scope and qualifier that you can set explicitly.
 For instructions, see Managing Rich Client Preferences using the Policy Type Editor for Eclipse Preferences

 .
 For this provider, a setting group maps to the PreferenceSet, which maps to the policy name.
 When setting up your preference sets, it is important for deletion tracking that all settings with the same qualifier go in the same preferenceSet.
 All settings that are retrieved from the Portal Policy Manager are treated as read-only.

 If you are specifying managed settings with the XML File provider, make the setting group name match the qualifier (typically the plug-in ID).
 If the scope is not instance scope, add a prefix to the name of the scope plus a forward slash character (/) to the name of the setting group.

 <setting name="sortOrder" value="descending" isLocked="false"/>

-is specified as true, the setting will be treated as read-only.
+is specified as true, the setting is treated as read-only.
 For more information about the XML file provider, see Configuring the XML file provider

-If you are using a different back-end administrative settings system and your environment allows you to control the name of the setting groups (which ever the concept of a setting group happens to be for that system), it is most efficient to name the setting group after the qualifier that will be used to access the settings on the client.
-If the settings need to be stored in a scope other than instance scope, you should prepend the scope name and a forward slash character (/) to the name.
+If you are using a different back-end administrative settings system and your environment allows you to control the name of the setting groups (for whatever the concept of a setting group happens to be for that system), it is most efficient to name the setting group after the qualifier that is used to access the settings on the client.
+If the settings need to be stored in a scope other than instance scope,add a prefix to the scope name and a forward slash character (/) to the name.

 For example, if you specify a setting group name of org.eclipse.help.ui